Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/how_to_verify_attractor_landscapes.md

 3. Rotational checks validate symmetry
 4. Edge case analysis finds corner bugs
 5. Statistical monitoring detects drift
+6. **Optimized ordering maximizes cascade efficiency**

-**Key insight:** The same principles that construct the landscape (topological measure, geometric symmetry, compositional search) are what validate it.
-You're not external-validating against unrelated logic—you're checking self-consistency.
+**Key insight:** The same principles that construct the landscape (topological measure, geometric symmetry, compositional search, optimal ordering) are what validate it.
+You're not external-validating against unrelated logic—you're checking self-consistency from first principles.

 **When to trust the landscape:**
 - Syzygy matches: 98%+
 - Move chains verified: 100%
 - Rotations consistent: 100%
 - No suspicious edge case clusters
+- Build completed with optimal position ordering

-At that point, you have a provably correct attractor landscape.
+At that point, you have a provably correct attractor landscape with demonstrable efficiency optimization.

 ```

----

-This document is preservable for future reference and scales directly to KRvK, KBBvK, and other endgames.
-The validation methodology is baked into the construction principles themselves.